 Rewards may include treating yourself to a movie or massage, taking an afternoon off from work, or giving an hour of time to yourself.

-Keep in mind that many small rewards, delivered for meeting small goals, are more effective than bigger rewards for things that take long, difficult effort.
+Keep in mind that many small rewards, given for meeting small goals, can work better than bigger rewards for long, difficult goals.

 Jot down things like how much you exercise and what you eat.
 There are many apps that can help.

-Doing this can really help you determine how you are doing and what you need to do to meet your weight loss goals.
+Doing this can really open your eyes to what you are doing and what you need to do to meet your weight loss goals.